vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Bug fix ][ Link toolbar ] Add auto-conversion of relative URLs to full URLs.
+[ Bug fix ][ Link toolbar ] Fix to prevent adding http:// or https:// when a relative path is entered.

 = 1.83.0 =
 [ Add Function ][ Alert ] Add icon setting and inner block.